appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 </dd>

-* Implement Lazy Loading by fetching only essential data initially, and loading additional data as needed, such as triggering queries on button clicks.
+* Implement lazy loading by fetching only essential data initially, and loading additional data as needed, such as triggering queries on button clicks.
 See [Trigger UI Actions](/core-concepts/writing-code/ui-actions).